Xilmi/Rotp-Fusion/README.md

 ## What's New

+2023.11.28 (BR)
+- Classic Menus: bigger and better centered selection box
+- Fixed some CFG settings being reset to default.
+(Due to adding them to sub menus)

 2023.11.27 (BR)
 - Removed previous (2023.11.19) bad tech exchange fix.
 - Updated "Advanced Game Option" Menu with sub menu.
 - Classic Menus: option is now selected by the mouse being inside the box.
+- SubMenus knows their parents and are able to exit to them...
+Allowing multiple submenus levels.

 2023.11.24 (BR)
 - New buttons on the Ship-selection screen to select or deselect all ships.